MEDEA'S TV TROPES

 • Medea has proven to be resistant, if not almost immune, to Anthony's madness-inducing snake-like venom.
 Much like honey badgers, who are resistant to snake venom, helping them in their snake-hunting endeavors.

-• Despite their small stature, honey badgers live remarkably long lives.
+• For an animal with their small stature, honey badgers live remarkably long lives.
 Similarly, while Medea isn't immortal, she ages slowly; nearing 70, she looks like she's in her early 50s at best.

 Rapunzel Hair: Her hair is usually about waist-length.

-Character Development: The intricate and gripping plot of Norrington's Desire centres around the necessary character development of Medea, who starts off as a reckless and destructive force against the underworld's villains but gradually transforms into a true guardian of the people as she embarks on her journey to become the Eye of Laurel.
+Character Development: The plot of Norrington's Desire centres around the necessary character development of Medea, who starts off as a reckless and destructive force against the underworld's villains but gradually transforms into a true guardian of the people as she embarks on her journey to become the Nero Angelo.

 Soldier vs. Warrior: Medea embodies the precision and discipline of a seasoned Soldier, while Freki exemplifies the ferocity and unyielding nature of a WarriorWhile this dynamic can be seen throughout the du Cronos Dynasty and the House of Laurel overall, the embodiment of these roles finds its epitome in the formidable rivalry between Medea and FrekiMedea operates with a methodical approach, displaying brutal pragmatism and excelling as a professional killer who efficiently eliminates her designated targets.
 On the other hand, Freki, though possessing a touch of sophistication amidst his barbarian king air, embodies the essence of a warrior entirely focused on his own might and the power of his dynasty.
 He stands ready to crush any who dare challenge him, his raw might escalating as battles rage on, revealing his increasingly unhinged nature.